 I’ll start off by mentioning that my mother is a physicist, and I never wanted to be a physicist.
 I always wanted to be a biologist, so I’m a biologist by training.
 I worked at IBM for 18 years, and while I was at IBM, I worked on high-performance computing in the life sciences.
 One day, my boss came to me and said, “The quantum team wants you,” and I thought, “Oh, no — it’s physics.”
 My mom would be happy.
 “Oh, no — I don’t want to do that.”

 And then I thought about it, and it’s such a fascinating field.
 I had been following it while at IBM, and there’s so much to learn, and I love something that’s changing and fascinating.
 And that was the impetus for me to take the job and join IBM Quantum.
-I was lucky enough to join very early on, so I got to do things like set up the startup program, where we had a group of software startups that we had alliances with and set up the ambassador program, where we taught IBMers how to speak about quantum so they could go tell their customers about it.
+I was lucky enough to join very early on, so I got to do things like set up the startup programme, where we had a group of software startups that we had alliances with and set up the ambassador programme, where we taught IBMers how to speak about quantum so they could go tell their customers about it.
 It was just a great experience to learn about quantum and to learn about the industry.

 From there, I was recruited to a British startup, Cambridge Quantum, where I was chief business officer for a year, and then was recruited again, by IonQ, a trapped-ion quantum computing company.
 I spent a year there and most recently was recruited by Atom Computing to lead as the chief business officer, and I’m very excited to be at Atom.